specialized806/microsoft-365-docs/microsoft-365/syntex/translation-glossary.md

 ## Use a glossary file

 You can specify the glossary file to use when you create a translated copy of a document.
-For step-by-step instructions, see [Translate a document](translation.md) or [Create a rule to automatically translate a document](content-processing-translate.md).
+For step-by-step instructions, see [Translate a document](translation.md).

 ## Update a glossary file